 Besides academic things, I’m thinking about how we can utilize people’s quantitative skills for the social good.
-To that end, I co-founded CorrelAidxNL and am part of DataMission.
+To that end, I co-founded CorrelAidxNL and am a co-organizer of DataMission.
 From 2015 to 2018, I was editor at the Journal of European Psychology Students where we introduced Registered Reports early on.
 I am also part of the PhD committee PsAiKo at the University of Amsterdam.

 The idea behind writing blog posts is mostly to write more and regularly.
 As the posts will chiefly be about statistical problems or ideas, they presuppose some affinity with mathematics.
 However, I am trying to make them as accessible as possible, and I hope you find some of them informative!